nirui/sshwifty/README.md

 Notice: When you're using environment variables to configure Sshwifty, only one Sshwifty HTTP server is then allowed.
-There is no way to setup mulitple servers under this method of configure.
+There is no way to setup mulitple servers under this method of configuration.
 If you need to serve on multiple ports, use configuration file instead.

 Be aware: An invalid value inside following environment variables will cause